hsehestedt/Word-Clock/README.md

 Screensaver
 -----------

+IMPORTANT: The screensaver is distributed as a .EXE so that you can test it outside of the context of a screensaver.
+To use it is a screensaver, first change the extension to .SCR.

 The screensaver operates in fullscreen mode only.
 It includes a digital clock displayed on the last line of the screen.
 This can be turned off by using hotkeys as well as a file named WordClockSCR.ini to turn it off by default.

 To use the screensaver, follow these steps: